kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(vi\) A description of the critical parts that may not be changed, adjusted, or repaired without an FAA flight check to confirm published operations.

-\(c\) The owner shall make a ground check of the facility each month in accordance with procedures approved by the FAA at the time of commissioning, and shall report the results of the checks as provided in §171.53.
+\(c\) The owner shall make a ground check of the facility each month in accordance with procedures approved by the FAA at the time of commissioning, and shall report the results of the checks as provided in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.53   Reports.|§171.53]].

 \(d\) If the owner desires to modify the facility, he must submit the proposal to the FAA and may not allow any modifications to be made without specific approval.